UNFAIR

 Avoidable combinations

-- Combining multiple minerals as "stacked" blends can double-count total elemental dose
+• Combining multiple minerals as "stacked" formulas can double-count total elemental dose

 Upper safety and monitoring